rexmont/PortMaster-Batocera/README.md

 # Postmaster-Batocera
  Batocera compatible PostMaster Implementation

  I think in the near future PostMaster will be ported onto Batocera but for now, out of the box PortMaster does not work on Batocera (v35).
+The device I use is an Ondroid Go Super.

  I am no bash scripting expert by any means, but it seems like there are two issues with the current implementation that prevents the PortMaster to run on Batocera: